Halton Autism Skills Groups

 Ratio: 4 participants to 1 staff (maximum 8 participants)

-Cost: $2,085
+Cost: $2,530

-RBA: Saskia Van Arragon, OAP eligible expense
+RBA: Saskia van Arragon, OAP eligible expense

 Additional pre-requisites to join the group:

-• Has interest in social opportunities
+• Interested in social opportunities

-• Safe in community without 1:1
+• Safe in the community on a 1:4 ratio

 Autism Webinars